-Rose’s faith in her father would be more uplifting if Saville hadn’t previously undercut it by showing us that things are not alright: that Channing is a bad father: lazy, selfish, neglectful, far more concerned with his own manly huntin’, shootin’ and fishin’ pleasures, that he gets by on charm without application, and that for several years he has been a thoughtless dupe of highly professional criminal Simon Donald, for whom he has performed numerous errands, for cash, without questioning what he is doing.
+Paul – excitable, moody, self-centred – is worried.
+Rose, though seemingly more stable, is fanatical in her belief that her father can and does no wrong, which the reader knows is not sustainable.
+Channing Senior is lazy, selfish, neglectful, far more concerned with his own manly huntin’, shootin’ and fishin’ pleasures than his children’s welfare, gets by on charm without application, and for several years has been a thoughtless dupe of Art Dealer and highly professional criminal Simon Donald, for whom he has performed numerous errands, for cash, without questioning what he is doing.

 When the Scottish terrier has a better sense of manners and propriety, it’s time to be concerned.

-Saville set this story in East Anglia not just because he wanted to encourage his readers to visit this part of the country, but because he wanted to bring into his fictional world the Great Storm of 1953, which broke the banks along the shore, flooded the area and did immense damage.
-Saville writes comprehensively about the incident, using it to break up the criminal enterprise he has started, and he paints a detailed picture of it, but I have grave reservations about using something like this in a Lone Pine adventure.
+Saville’s other reason for placing this adventure in Suffolk, apart from its convenience for Ransome-esque solo sailings to Belgium, is that he wants to bring in the Great Storm of 1953, which broke banks all along the East Anglian shore, flooded the area and did immense damage.
+Saville writes comprehensively about the incident, using it to break up the criminal enterprise he has started, and he paints a detailed picture of it, including a short chapter concerned solely with the storm.

-And Channing himself is portrayed inconsistently in the book.
-Saville lets us know that several in Walberswick have commented adversely about his cavalier attitude to the children yet, when the Police order a full-scale evacuation, Channing is summoned from being ‘on the run’ to lead the village in taking the evacuation seriously, because apparently he’s the kind of chap they look up to and follow in such circumstances.
+Yet this Storm serves to further muddy the waters about Channing Senior.
+Saville lets us know that several in Walberswick have commented adversely about his cavalier attitude to the children yet, when the Police order a full-scale evacuation, he is summoned from being ‘on the run’ to lead the village in taking the evacuation seriously, because apparently he’s the kind of chap they look up to and follow in such circumstances.

-Yes, that says a lot about the underlying assumptions of Saville’s work, and the accusations that it is too middle-class for the modern world, and here you have it.
+That says a lot about the underlying assumptions of Saville’s work, and those accusations that it is too middle-class for the modern world.
+Here you have it.
 Class tells when push comes to shove.
 Channing is lazy, selfish, a neglectful parent, a criminal dupe, but dammit, the man’s got breeding!
 Just the sort of chap, don’t you know, to see that these silly working-class folk, these simple peasants and fisherman, really understand the urgency of matters and get it that their homes and possessions and, if they don’t buck up under his direction, their lives are at risk.
 It takes the right sort.
 Hip, hip, hooray.

 And about this high-tide and storm and disaster: let me make rather explicitly a point I’ve touched upon before in this series.
 To me, both as a once-child, and as an adult looking back, the best kind of adventure story is one in which the children who are the stars have real agency.
 By that, I don’t mean that they play an unrealistic role, facing adults on an equal basis, given undue respect and credence.
 Ultimately, the Police or some other similar authority must come in to handle the mop-up on a level that the central characters can’t believably operate.